-“Last year’s NEP served as a catalyst for the formation of a dozen new neighborhood associations in Irondequoit,” said Supervisor Seeley.
+“The Neighborhood Enhancement Program has increased civic engagement, serving as a catalyst for the formation of a dozen new neighborhood associations in Irondequoit,” said Supervisor Seeley.
 “By empowering residents to determine where Town Hall invests tax dollars in our community, we have created a model for citizen governance.
-I look forward to seeing what new ideas are brought forth this year.”
+I look forward to seeing what new ideas are brought forth.”

 The NEP program provides grant funding for projects that aim to both enrich quality of life and boost the identity of Irondequoit’s many neighborhoods.
 To fund the program, the Town will continue to use the fees collected from various code violations by the former owner of the Irondequoit Mall.